jellgrum/widgets/src/widgets/contacts/README.md

 # Contacts widget
-Store and show list contacts.
+Stores and shows list contacts.
 Contact can be deleted or changed.

 Now there are the following fields:
 - name
-- who is (description contact)
+- who is (description)
 - phone number
 - email
 - Skype (username)